brpandey/leetcode-notes/sys-design/hacking/32_autocomplete.md

 | ZZ -        |     193   |

 In this table, anything that falls in the prefix range in alphabetical order will be associated with the corresponding server.
-For example, the prefix AB would fall in the range of A-ACZ and correspond to server id 1.
+* prefix AB would fall in the range of A-ACZ and correspond to server id 1.

 Using the table mapping, the trie is distributed amongst different servers, where each one is responsible for part of the trie search.

 ![](imgs/0086.jpg)